-The calendar below shows special events that are taking place in January 2014.
+The calendar below shows special events that are taking place in September 2014.
 Use these as the starting point for learning about different topics!

 Click on any underlined links to find related resources that you can use in the classroom.
 National events are based in the UK, unless otherwise indicated.

 |Outbreak of WWII (1st)

 On the 1st of September 1939, Germany invaded Poland.
 War was declared on the 3rd of September.

 |Start of the Great Fire of London (2nd)

 In 1666 the Great Fire of London destroyed two thirds of the City.
 It started (on 2nd September) as a small fire accidentally in Pudding Lane in the City of London, and raged for four days as an enormous fire.

 International Literacy Day has been celebrated on 8th September since 1966.
 Its aim is to highlight the importance of Literacy to individuals, communities and societies.